whiskyechobravo/kerko/README.md

   facets, to refine or broaden their results.
 Since both modes are integrated into a single interface, it is possible to combine them.
-* Search syntax: boolean operators (AND, OR, NOT; AND is implicit between any two terms separated by a whitespace), logical grouping (with parenthesis), sequence of words (with double quotes (")).
+* Search syntax: boolean operators (AND, OR, NOT; AND is implicit between any two terms separated by a whitespace), logical grouping (with parentheses), sequence of words (with double quotes (")).
 * Search is case-insentitive, accents are folded, and punctuation is ignored.
-To further improve recall (albeit at the cost of precision), stemming is also performed on terms from most text fields (e.g., title, abstract, notes).
+To further improve recall (albeit at the cost of precision), stemming is also performed on terms from most text fields, e.g., title, abstract, notes.
 It relieves the user from having to specify all variants of a word when searching; for example, terms such as "search", "searches", and "searching" all return the same results.
 The [Snowball] algorithm is used for that purpose.
 * Sort options: by relevance score (only applicable with text search), by publication date, by author, by title.
-* Relevance scoring: provided by the [Whoosh] library and based on a score computed with the [BM25F] algorithm, which determines how important a term is to a document in the whole collection of documents, while taking into account its relation to document structure (most fields are neutral, but the score is boosted when a term appears in specific fields, e.g., DOI, ISBN, ISSN, title, author/contributor).
+* Relevance scoring: provided by the [Whoosh] library and based on the [BM25F] algorithm, which determines how important a term is to a document in the context of the whole collection of documents, while taking into account its relation to document structure (in this regard most fields are neutral, but the score is boosted when a term appears in specific fields, e.g., DOI, ISBN, ISSN, title, author/contributor).
 * Facets: allow filtering by topic (Zotero tag), by resource type (Zotero item type), by publication year.
-An application may define facets modeled on collections and subcollections; in this case, any top-level collection can represent a facet, and each subcollection a value within the facet.
+Moreover, an application may define facets modeled on collections and subcollections; in this case, any collection can be represented as a facet, and each subcollection as a value within that facet.
   Using Zotero's ability to assign any given item to multiple collections, a faceted classification scheme can be modeled (including hierarchies within facets).
-* Language support: the default user interface is in English, but some translations are provided, and it can be translated using standard gettext-compatible tools (see the **Translating** section).
-Also to consider:
-  [locales supported by Zotero][Zotero_locales] (which provides the names of fields, item types, and author types), and languages supported by Whoosh: ar, da, nl, en, fi, fr, de, hu, it, no, pt, ro, ru, es, sv, tr.
+* Language support: the default user interface is in English, but [some translations][Kerko_translations] are provided.
+Additional translations may be created using gettext-compatible tools; see the **Translating Kerko** section below.
+Also to consider: [locales supported by Zotero][Zotero_locales] (which provides the names of fields, item types and author types displayed by Kerko), and languages supported by Whoosh (which provides the search capabilities): ar, da, nl, en, fi, fr, de, hu, it, no, pt, ro, ru, es, sv, tr.
 * Responsive design: the simple default implementation works on large monitors as well as on small screens.
 It is based on [Bootstrap].
 * Customizable front-end: applications may partly or fully replace the default